-Bike maintenance is a wide-ranging topic, so we'll start with some of the basics: cleaning your bike, securing bolts and lubricating key components.
+Bike maintenance is a wide-ranging topic, so in this article we start with the basics: cleaning your bike, securing bolts and lubricating key components.

-Your drivetrain deserves the most frequent attention, so you may want to watch our video first for some useful instruction.
+Your drivetrain deserves the most frequent attention, so watch our video first for some useful instruction.

 Your bike is a collection of moving parts.
 When these parts come into contact with mud, grime and debris, wear and tear is inevitable.
 This speeds up the deterioration of your bike's components.
 Not surprisingly, your first line of defense against breakdowns is proper bike hygiene.